A customer-friendly API does not begin with a pretty schema. It begins with respect for how clients live with the contract every day.

 - Web API Design: The Missing Link (short summary) - REST design practices for client contracts: URL structure, links, and payload shape for real user scenarios.

-- Learning GraphQL (short summary) - A BFF alternative with client-driven data selection and different trade-offs in control and flexibility.
+- Learning GraphQL (short summary) - A BFF alternative with client-driven data fetching and different trade-offs in control and flexibility.

-- API Gateway - An edge layer for routing, auth, and rate limiting that complements a client-oriented facade strategy.
+- API Gateway - An API gateway for routing, authorization, and request limiting that complements a client facade at the platform level.

-- Continuous API Management (short summary) - Lifecycle operations for API versions, governance, and contract evolution across multiple teams.
+- Continuous API Management (short summary) - API lifecycle operations: versions, API governance, and contract evolution across multiple teams.

 - API Design Patterns (short summary) - Contract design patterns that make client-facing APIs predictable and resilient to change.

-- API Security Patterns - Security practices for public and internal APIs: authorization, policy enforcement, and integration risk reduction.
+- API Security Patterns - Security practices for public and internal APIs: authorization, access policies, and integration risk reduction.

 - Inter-service communication patterns - How a client facade aligns with internal service contracts and reduces integration complexity.